g-jgreen/documentation/content/features/grafana.md

 ![Edit Data Source](features/grafana/datasource.png)

-You can optionally add a customer ID to filter all resources in the dashboard to exclude resource that are not owned by that particular customer.
+You can optionally add a customer ID to filter all resources in the dashboard to exclude resources that are not owned by that particular customer.

 # Usage